Place of power

 It is possible that the first ones to notice it were military pilots who used this unusual, round lake for navigation.
 In June 1943 was taken the first known aerophotographic image of the crater.

 Diamond prospector Frederick W. Chubb learned about this unusual lake and became interested in it.
 He thought that this might be an extinct volcano and there is a possibility to find diamonds nearby.

 He asked for the assistance of expert – Victor B. Meen from Royal Ontario Museum.
 Meen immediately noticed that this looks rather like an impact crater (back then there were known just a few impact craters) and was intrigued enough to organize an expedition to this remote area together with Chubb.

 Meen and Chubb managed to reach the crater in 1950.
 Crater was named – Chubb crater.

-In 1951 Meen organized another expedition, researchers with magnetometer found magnetic anomaly under the northern rim of crater.
-It was believed that a large mass with high content of metal might be lying below the surface here.
+In 1951 Meen organized another expedition, researchers with magnetometer found magnetic anomaly under the northern rim of the crater.
+It was believed that a large mass with a high content of metal might be lying below the surface here.
 Later this proved to be wrong – meteorite evaporated during the explosion.